zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

  }
  ```

-Last Step store the Id and Meteor generated token in AsyncStorage and local Metoer Object respectively
+Last Step: store the Id and Meteor generated token in AsyncStorage and local Metoer Object respectively

   ```